 - 31. Shareholders/Lessees are not permitted to sublease their unit. - 32.
-Smoking is prohibited in the common areas of the building, including but not limited to common corridors, hallways, stairwells, garages, and the lobby.
-No smoking is allowed within twenty (20) feet of any entry point to the building (i.e., main entrance, service doors and garages).
-To prevent cigarette smoke from traveling into other units or common areas, which is a violation of the proprietary lease, it is recommended that Shareholders/Lessees purchase an air purifier to reduce the level of smoke that escapes their apartments. - 33.
 The fitness center is for use by Shareholders/Lessees and residents only.
-Guests are not permitted to use the fitness center. - 34.
+Guests are not permitted to use the fitness center. - 33.
 Shareholders/Lessees and residents shall notify the Board of Directors of any individuals not named in the original lease residing in, or intending to reside in, the building.
-Such individuals shall be required to meet with the Board and agree to abide by the policies, rules, and regulations of the cooperative. - 35.
-Violation of the House Rules may result in financial penalties or other adverse action against the Shareholder/Lessee. - 36.
+Such individuals shall be required to meet with the Board and agree to abide by the policies, rules, and regulations of the cooperative. - 34.
+Violation of the House Rules may result in financial penalties or other adverse action against the Shareholder/Lessee. - 35.
 These House Rules may be added to, amended or repealed at any time by the resolution of the Board of Directors of the Lessor.

 I have read the above and agree to adhere to the House Rules of The Wesley House, Ltd.

-Signature of Purchaser Date
+Signature of Purchaser

-Signature of Co-Purchaser/Resident Date
+Signature of Co-Purchaser/Resident

-440 Mamaroneck Avenue, Suite S-512 Harrison, New York 10528 (914) 725-3600 F: (914) 725-6453

-98-20 Metropolitan Avenue, Suite 1 Forest Hills, New York 11375 (718) 544-0800
+440 Mamaroneck Avenue, Suite S-512 Harrison, New York 10528 (914) 725-3600 F: (914) 725-6453 98-20 Metropolitan Avenue, Suite 1 Forest Hills, New York 11375 (718) 544-0800